nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_consultation_guidance.md

 * For Uncategorised Data – reference the `Observation` – Uncategorised profile
 * For a Referral - reference the `ReferralRequest` profile
 * For a Document - reference the `DocumentReference` profile
-* For an Invesitgation - reference the `DiagnosticReport` profile
+* For an Investigation - reference the `DiagnosticReport` profile

 ## Consultations containing unsupported clinical items